 Sleep on it: Good, thorough feedback is a godsend, but it can also be difficult to swallow.
 I've learned that my first response is usually "Holy $%^&, how in the world can I do all of the things this person is suggesting?!
 It's all just too much!"
 Then the next day, I reread the notes and find myself nodding along.
 Sometimes, a challenge that seems like it will unravel an entire book, turns out to be fixable in a few lines.
 Now that I know my pattern, I don't stress over that initial reaction.

 Think Triage: I went to a fiction workshop with legendary editor Sol Stein and never forgot his triage approach to editing, which I use for both my fiction and journalism.
 The basic idea is that you don’t want to waste time polishing the nitty gritty until you know the piece as a whole works.
 Start with the big ideas, the characters, the structure, and then get down to precise word choice and comma policing.
+More on this in my post about the novel I'm currently revising.

 Print it out: Ever notice how many errors there are in web articles?
 The writer didn’t.
 It’s so much harder to see your own mistakes on a screen.
 It drives me up a wall, but every single time I print out what I think is already perfect, I find typos.